RedRockControls/tcl_TwinCAT_UnitTestLibrary/README.md

 The library contains unit tests that can be used as examples of how to use the library.

-NOTE: Due to restrictions on what can be executed in the FB_Init method by the AuxPlc task, when tests are added to a test suite, online change is not possible so the code must be re-downloaded to the runtime.
+NOTE: Due to an apparent bug in how nested function blocks are initialised, when tests are added to a test suite, online change is not possible so the code must be re-downloaded to the runtime.